AlanRynne/MPDA-PythonProgramming-2020/docs/pythonIntroExercises01.md

 ### Output:

 1. _points_ (list):
-   - A list of points in a straight line in the X coordinate
+   - A list of points in a circle

 ## Circular coordinates